bh107/bohrium-by-night/benchmark/raw_output/gauss-NumPy-cpu.rst

     stderr::

-        python: can't open file 'benchmark/Python/gauss.py': [Errno 2] No such file or directory
+        Error in [node:impl]: /home/bhbuilder/.local/lib/libbh_vem_node.so: cannot open shared object file: No such file or directory